-AGM Subject AGM during the year July 31, 2018 2017-2018= Re Classification of Jagdish Jain, Promoter as Public Shareholder.
+AGM Subject AGM during the year 2 July 31, 2018 2017-2018= Re Classification of Jagdish Jain, Promoter as Public Shareholder.
 Re Classification of Seema Jain, Promoter as Public Shareholder.
-Increasing the Investment and Lending powers of the Company under Section 186 of Companies Act 2013 AGM during the year 2018-2019= September 30, 2019 Increase in Authorized Capital of the Company from 30 crores to 40 Crores Amendment in the Main objects of the Company Increase in the remuneration of Mr Anil Jain, Managing Director of the Company
+Increasing the Investment and Lending powers of the Company under Section 186 of Companies Act 2013 AGM during the year 2 September 30, 2019 2018-2019= Increase in Authorized Capital of the Company from 30 crores to 40 Crores Amendment in the Main objects of the Company Increase in the remuneration of Mr Anil Jain, Managing Director of the Company

-AGM Subject AGM during the year 2019-2020= December 29, 2020 Re appointment of Managing Director for further term of 3 years Appoint of Mr Pillappan Amalanathan as an Independent Director Approval for Section 185 with Sherisha Technologies Private Limited
+AGM Subject 2019-2020= Re appointment of Managing Director for further term of 3 years December 29, 2020 Appoint of Mr Pillappan Amalanathan as an Independent Director Approval for Section 185 with Sherisha Technologies Private Limited